Climate and Average Weather Year Round in Cape Canaveral Florida, United States

 Based on the tourism score, the best times of year to visit Cape Canaveral for warm-weather activities are from early March to mid May and from late October to early December.

-The hot season lasts for 4.1 months, from May 29 to October 1, with an average daily high temperature above 85°F. The hottest day of the year is July 26, with an average high of 89°F and low of 75°F.
+The hot season lasts for 4.1 months, from May 29 to October 1, with an average daily high temperature above 85°F. The hottest month of the year in Cape Canaveral is August, with an average high of 88°F and low of 75°F.

-The cool season lasts for 2.9 months, from December 8 to March 5, with an average daily high temperature below 74°F. The coldest day of the year is January 18, with an average low of 54°F and high of 70°F.
+The cool season lasts for 2.9 months, from December 8 to March 5, with an average daily high temperature below 74°F. The coldest month of the year in Cape Canaveral is January, with an average low of 54°F and high of 70°F.